 Meet outside whenever possible.
 In some cases, you will need to be indoors or use a particular space when meeting in your community group but if you’re able to host it outside, then it’s much safer for everyone.

-Guidelines say you can hold gatherings of up to 50 people indoors and 200 people outdoors, but this is only as long as you can support social distancing.
-So, it’s best that you work out a maximum capacity for your group or facility.
+Guidelines on maximum numbers of people that can meet indoors and outdoors will vary as we move from stage to stage, but in any case, these guidelines only apply as long as you can support social distancing.
+So, it’s best that you work out a maximum capacity for your group or facility, within these guidelines.

 We recommend you wear masks especially when indoors or when you cannot physically distance.
 Masks have been made compulsory on public transport so if you will be taking the bus to your community meetup, you will need one anyway.
 It’s also a very simple way to keep your community safer in social situations.
 There is a complete guide to everything mask related here.

-This is not a complete guide to reopening your community group, but hopefully it will give you an idea of the jobs to be done to help to keep your community group, and others, safe in phase 3.
+This is not a complete guide to reopening your community group, but hopefully, it will give you an idea of the jobs to be done to help to keep your community group, and others, safe.
 You can find a full guide on reopening for community organisations on the Pobal website.

 If you’re reading this and wondering how it applies to your local Men’s Shed, you’ll be glad to know that the Irish Men’s Shed Association have created their own specific guide for all their sheds.
 It may also provide some guidance for other types of community groups.